 560 Bay Street,

 Located in the Stapleton district of Staten Island.
-The Paramount Theatre was considered the second most prestigious theater on Staten Island next to the St. George Theatre in nearby St. George.
-The Paramount Theatre was rather unique, because it had a Wurlitzer theatre organ with two consoles, one of only 10 such installations in the USA.
-The Paramount Theatre opened in around October 1930 with a seating capacity of 2,300
+The Paramount Theatre was considered the second most prestigious theatre on Staten Island next to the St. George Theatre in nearby St. George.
+The Paramount Theatre was opened in around October 1930 with a seating capacity of 2,300.
+It was rather unique, because it had a Wurlitzer theatre organ with two consoles, one of only 10 such installations in the USA.
+The organists on opening night were Betty Gould and Priscilla Holbrook (who called herself Jean).

-The future of the Paramount Theatre was uncertain, it was up for sale, and plans in 2000, called for the theater to be demolished to make way for high-rise apartments.
+The future of the Paramount Theatre was uncertain, it was up for sale, and plans in 2000, called for the theatre to be demolished to make way for high-rise apartments.

 It was sold in late-2008, and the current owner began an $800,000 restoration on the building in 2009, with a planned reopening in late-January 2010.
 It was be used for receptions and also feature live performances.
 Unfortunately, restoration work was halted in 2010.
 Restoration work began again in January 2016 to convert the building into a restaurant, catering hall and events venue.

 Just login to your account and subscribe to this theater.